In a previous post I detailed building a dual Xeon workstation using a Supermicro X8DTL-3F salvaged from a used 1U server, and dual Xeon X5680 CPUs.

 After reinstalling the v3 CPUs it booted fine without errors, and I was able to boot into BIOS and, sure enough it was BIOS v1.0c (dated 2015).
 I then proceeded to flash it to the latest BIOS, which is v3.4 (dated 2021).
 Then I swapped the CPUs back over to the v4 ones (good job I have plenty of thermal paste!), and everything booted fine without error.

 Unfortunately, because so many components had changed, my Windows 10 Pro install became deactivated and could not be re-activated with the existing Product Key as it is an OEM licence.
-However, I was able to buy a new licence online for not much, which activated fine.
+I therefore needed to buy another OEM licence, which was an unwelcome extra expense.

 Obviously my Ubuntu install was fine with the change in hardware.